craigbuckler/oldclink/src/pages/book-holiday-home/terms.md

 > Our ninth year at The Old Clink.
 It feels like a second home to us.
 <cite>B & A, Bristol</cite>

-## Booking
+## Tariff and availability
 The Old Clink apartments are available all year but must be booked in advance.
+Stays are normally booked from Saturday to Saturday but alternative days may be possible.

 Please [contact Sarah]([root]book-holiday-home/) to confirm your requirements and dates of stay.
 A non-refundable deposit will be requested to reserve your holiday with full payment on arrival.